Experiential leaning opportunities, internships and services learning are fieldwork

 in a hands-on way.
 Students are evaluated by their site supervisor and receive real

 time feedback about their strengths and areas of growth.
 In this experience, students

 Students should be thoughtful about which experience wnat to have and discuss both

 option with their Family Studies advisor.

 GISELA BENAVIDES - FAMILY STUDIES AND HUMAN SERVICES MAJOR

 FMST 387: Community Services for Families

-There are about 80 approved internship placement sites (PDF) for undergraduate students majoring in family and human services.
+There are about 80 approved internship sites (see sample list - sample internship site list) for undergraduate students majoring in family and human services.
 Students in the

 from across the Central Maryland Region to provide our students with meaningful and

 rigorous internship experiences.